← Blog

 Why this matters

 Writers pour unfinished thoughts, half-formed arguments, and vulnerable first attempts into their tools.
-A journal entry.
-A personal essay.
-A scene that’s too honest.
-That kind of writing deserves the same level of protection we give to passwords and medical records, not the level we give to Google search history.
+A journal entry, a personal essay, a scene that’s too honest to share yet—that kind of writing deserves the same level of protection we give to passwords and medical records, rather than the level we give to Google.

 I don’t think the current generation of writing tools takes this seriously enough.
 “We encrypt your data” is table stakes.
-“We don’t have your data in the first place” is the actual bar.
+The actual bar is not having your data in the first place.